 Brown: I loved erector sets and fixing anything from a spring-loaded curtain rod to a car door handle.
 I wanted to know how everything worked.
 I have a captioned photo of myself from the fourth grade that says, “what I want to be when I grow up” and there’s a drafting table in the background.
 That’s what I wanted to do – I wanted to design “stuff”.

 Career Day 4th Grade (drafting table in background)

-Warner: I often say no one becomes a PCB Designer on purpose; people tend to “fall” into this line of work.
-How did you come to be a designer?
+Warner: I often say no one becomes a PCB on purpose; people tend to “fall” into this line of work.
+How did you come to be a ?

 Brown: I aspired to be an architect when I was in high school.
 I was in a tech program, offered by my high school, and I excelled in drafting.
 There was a work study co-op opportunity I participated in when I was a senior.

 That first job involved mechanical drafting on a drafting table with a pencil before CAD was mainstream, creating technical drawings for computer peripherals, and sheet metal enclosures.

 That is where I met my first mentor, Mary Kerbe, who became my boss at a small telecom company called Commtex.
 She gave me the opportunity to learn simple designs using a tool called P-CAD®.
 I was a sponge – I was having fun learning a specialized skill, getting paid while at the same time earning class credits.
 I was 17 years old and just finishing high school when I had designed (replicated actually, lol.) my first board.

 Mary and I are still in touch and have worked together throughout my career--eventually, the student became the teacher, so to speak.
 After Commtex closed their doors, I followed Mary (as her protégé’) to several companies over the years: Entek, GE, Lockheed-Martin, and CTA Space Systems.